Grammarly vs Writefull

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Grammar and spelling correction — Detects and corrects grammar and spelling errors in real time
+- Grammar and spelling correction — Detects and corrects errors in real time

-- Tone Detection — Suggests tone adjustments to match writing intent
+- Tone Detection — Suggests tone adjustments to match audience

-- Plagiarism checker — Checks text against billions of web pages for plagiarism
+- Plagiarism checker — Checks text against web sources for originality

-- Browser Extension — Works across web apps via browser integration
+- Browser Extension — Works across web apps like Gmail and social media

 - Grammar and style feedback — Provides detailed corrections and suggestions

-- Platform integration — Works with popular writing tools like MS Word and Overleaf
+- Platform Integrations — Works with popular writing tools like MS Word and Overleaf

 - Vocabulary Enhancement — Suggests better word choices based on academic usage